aya-lang/aya/README.md

   - Complex number types

 # Limitations

 Aya was not originally intended for computational or memory intensive tasks.
-It was intended to be used as an advanced desktop "calcuator" for programming puzzles and simple or tedious computational tasks.
+It was intended to be used as an advanced desktop "calculator" for programming puzzles and simple or tedious computational tasks.
 It's compact syntax and extensibility make it great for both of these.
 As the language grows it will become better for larger and larger tasks.